Posted On May 07, 2020

 Hemophilia is a rare inherited condition that affects the blood's ability to clot.
 People having haemophilia usually experience prolonged bleeding or oozing following an injury, surgery or having a tooth extracted.
-People with haemophilia lack certain proteins in their blood called clotting factor which play an important role in controlling bleeds.
+People with haemophilia lack certain proteins in their blood called clotting factors which play an important role in controlling bleeds.
 There are two types -Haemophilia A (clotting factor VIII deficiency) and Haemophilia B (factor IX deficiency).

 Haemophilia occurs more commonly in males than in females.
 It is found in all races and socioeconomic groups across the globe.
 Haemophilia A is more common and occurs in about 1 in 5,000 births and the less common Haemophilia B occurs in 1 in about 20,000 births.